Fluena/hello-world/README.md

 # hello-world

-Even the longest journeys start with first step
+Even the longest journeys start with first step.

+Misstep counts as a step, too.